-The ceiling is up to €1200 and not over 50% of annual taxable income after other deductions such as training costs for one's children, or home loan interest.
+The ceiling is up to €1200 and not over 50% of annual taxable income after other deductions such as training costs for oneself or one's children, or insurance premiums and acquisition of pension fund units.

 b) Which assets qualify for tax deductibility (e.g. cash, real estate, in kind or other)